 No matter your business, selling on a new channel can help bring your goods to an entirely new audience.
 You can go with an eCommerce platform, social media site, or a tool that allows you to sell over email.
 Depending on the type of business model you have, there are also various online marketplaces and apps where you can sell your products, along with listing software you can use to automate the process.
 Here’s a breakdown of the different channels to consider selling on.

-Sell with an online store: An online store allows you to take orders from your website, giving you more control compared with going with an online marketplace.
-It’s accessible, allows you to personalize your store and how you show up, and you can plug into other channels like your social media accounts.
+- Sell with an online store: An online store allows you to take orders from your website, giving you more control compared with going with an online marketplace.
+It’s accessible, allows you to personalise your store and how you show up, and you can plug into other channels like your social media accounts.
 You can get set up quickly by using a trusted eCommerce provider like Square.

 Learn more about how to start a free online store from your Square account.